Trump warns that arrest of Palestinian activist at Columbia will be 'first of many'

 Khalil and other student leaders of Columbia University Apartheid Divest have rejected claims of antisemitism, saying they are part of a broader anti-war movement that also includes Jewish students and groups.
 But the protest coalition, at times, has also voiced support for leaders of Hamas and Hezbollah, another Islamist organization designated by the U.S. as a terrorist group.

-"He was the administrative interfacing person for any pro-Palestine group on campus that has been too scared to talk to the administration," another student protester, Maryam Alwan, told The Associated Press.
-"He took a public facing role, and now he's being targeted for speaking to the media."
+"He took a public facing role, and now he's being targeted for speaking to the media," another student protester, Maryam Alwan, told The Associated Press.

-The Office of Institutional Equity sent him a letter last month accusing him of potentially violating a new harassment policy by posting a message in a WhatsApp group referencing a "genocidal dean" who moderated a panel with former Israeli Prime Minister Naftali Bennett.
+The Office of Institutional Equity sent him a letter last month accusing him of potentially violating a new harassment policy by calling a school official a "genocidal dean" online.

 Khalil told the AP last week that he served as a spokesperson for protesters but did not play a leadership role in the group's decision-making or have anything to do with its social media posts.